BRUNOSolutions/.github/profile/README.md

 As an example of what I should be a better example of, I strongly ***believe*** in [dogfooding](https://en.wikipedia.org/wiki/Eating_your_own_dog_food) the heck out of everything I do ...
 Bruno.Solutions is about refactoring and upcycling of eating my own dogfood in order have the energy to make dogfood that that I can eat ... this is what *SERVE your constituents FIRST* political philosophy is about.

-# SERVE your constituents FIRST! is a active campaign ... to be a better example.
+# SERVE your constituents FIRST! is an example of active campaign.

+To campaign as a better example how campaigns should be done.

 It's a campaign to stop doing political campaigns WRONG!
 Stop pandering to whiners.
 Enlisting your constituents in the campaign of becoming their own solution and being independent of you or any politician's promises.